armi.nucDirectory package

 Nuclide Bases

 The nucDirectory allows ARMI to get information about various nuclides, like U235 or FE56.
 Often times you need to look up cross section or densities for nuclides, or you might need the atomic weight or the natural isotopic distribution.
-The nucDirectory is here to help you with these common tasks.
+The nucDirectory is here to help.

 >>> u235.z